 If you need some help, here’s a list of power words that you can use to supercharge your brand message.

-An impactful tagline focuses on the customers, not the company.
+An impactful tagline focuses on the customers, not the business.
 As tempting as it may be, stay away from describing your products’ features or how excellent your services are.
 Instead, highlight the benefits of your products/services, showing how they can better people’s lives.

 Your customers are interested in what they can gain from your business.
 Questions like “How will my business improve people’s daily lives?” or “What common problem is my business trying to solve?” will help shift the focus from your company to its clients.
 More problem-solving, less boasting — that’s what you should strive for with your tagline.

-In the example above, Airbnb underwent a few noticeable changes, one of which was their tagline.
+In the example above, Airbnb underwent a few noticeable changes, one of which was its tagline.
 Notice how “Belong Anywhere” is not only shorter but also has a much more positive tone to it.

 And of course, don’t forget to analyze your direct competitors’ taglines.
 Pay attention to what feelings and associations they’re reaching out for.
 It will help your business achieve a smarter tagline and favorable brand positioning in your industry.